Ohhoop/LookMovie2-auto-fullscreen/README.md

 1. Go to any show on **LookMovie2.to**
 2. Press **F11** to go fullscreen
-3. Episodes will automatically stay in fullscreen
+3. Episodes will automatically switch in fullscreen on next episode redirection

 **That's it!** 🎉